frec-3044/tidyvere-intro-template/lesson.md

 ## Instructions

-  - Open the notebook `assignment/tidyverse-intro.Rmd` in RStudio
+  - Open the notebook `assignment/tidyverse-intro.qmd` in RStudio
   - Work through the exercises described in the notebook.
-  - `knit` + commit output files to GitHub
+  - Render + commit output files to GitHub

 ## Context